sdpython/mlprodict/_doc/sphinxdoc/source/onnx.rst

     y = oinf.run({'X': X_test[:5]})
     print(y)

-Some ONNX operators converters are using were not all available in older version of :epkg:`ONNX`.
+Some :epkg:`ONNX` operators converters are using were not all available in older version of :epkg:`ONNX`.
 This version is called *opset number*. :epkg:`ONNX` 1.4.0 is opset 9, :epkg:`ONNX` 1.5.0 is opset 10...